When we face multiple decisions:

 What resultshope get us?

-Thanks to this project, nurses working in FMGs will have access to training presenting them with unique and innovative research results for FMG patients.
+Thanks to this project, nurses working in FMGs will have access to training presents them with unique and innovative research results for FMG patients.
 In particular, at the end of this project, they will have acquired knowledge enabling them to improve their feeling of competence in supporting patients with complex needs.
 They will also be more comfortable with:

 1) Identify the decisions these patients need to make